Ten FAQs on telemarketing.

 8. What tips will help non-specialists make successful telemarketing calls?

-2. Check as much as you can about the contact and their existing relationship with your company.
+2. Find out as much as you can about the contact and their existing relationship with your company.

-3. Put a smile in your voice, sound open and enthusiastic, though not slick or false.
+3. Put a smile in your voice, sound open and enthusiastic.

 4. Introduce yourself and use the prospect's name whenever you can.

 5. Plan your opening words very carefully.
 They must grab attention.
 This means that what you say must be relevant to the prospect, highlighting interest or benefits.

 6. Be prepared to deal with a secretary or assistant who is shielding the person you really want to talk to.